Tortious Interference with Contract

 To successfully prosecute a Tortious Interference with Existing Contract case in Texas, certain element must be proven at trial.
 Those elements are:

 If these elements are proven, Texas law provides for certain damages in a Tortious Interference with Contract action.
 These damages may include:

 - Pre and Post Judgement Interest.

-The Texas Tortious Interference with Contract Lawyers at Hill Law Firm are here to help you with your Tortious Interference issues.
+The Texas Tortious Interference with Contract Lawyer at Hill Law Firm is here to help you with your Tortious Interference issues.
 We are willing to discuss alternative fee arrangements and offer a free consultation.